 Well last night’s vision was Jexi, a comedy centring on a new bitchy equivalent to Siri or Alexa.
 The trailer promised it all: Man buys phone, realises something amiss, phone takes over his life in a winning way, makes him a winner via being a denigrating wingman.
 Him being a winner means getting rich, sporty, having mates and most importantly, laying a beautiful, intelligent woman (either/and virtual or real).

 It tries hard to undo the previous roles that Hollywood’s Americana long promoted: white collar, White-or-impossibly-Jewish protagonist (working in business, law, mid-management), cheerleading romantic interest (blonde, vacuous, skimpily dressed), playing out their lives in a fun American city (sunny, towering, occasionally multicultural).
-But dear lord, just as formulaic and sycophantic to the American Dream, and just as bullshit laden.
+But dear lord, today’s version is still as formulaic and sycophantic to the American Dream, just as bullshit laden.
 The jobsworth is now in the creative fields with a hip, open-plan office (dreaming up social media clickbait yet aspiring to proper journalism), his love interest is now intelligent, fully clothed and mixed race (namedropping that she gave up her winning job at Amazon to open a hipster bike boutique), and the city is now populated with European cars, cyclists and historic housing (San Francisco still endearingly studded with minority ‘characters’, so casually, comically obnoxious one does wonder what ‘tolerance’ means to the writers).

 Jexi is yet another propagandic offering from the complicit factory that is the American Dream, just as unreachable and just as false.
 And evil.
 Like Nazi-evil and baby killing.